Feeding Habits and Food Requirements of the Shih Tzu

 Additionally, puppies, adult Shih Tzus, and seniors may have varying nutritional requirements, so it's important to choose age-appropriate dog food.

 Overall, a balanced and nutritious diet, regular feeding schedule, and portion control are key to maintaining the health and vitality of your Shih Tzu.
-Consult with your veterinarian for personalized dietary recommendations and to address any specific dietary concerns your Shih Tzu may have.
+Consult with your veterinarian for personalised dietary recommendations and to address any specific dietary concerns your Shih Tzu may have.

 Shih Tzu puppies for sale